Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Clouds are getting smaller as they get closer to the vanishing point, just as any other object would respond to linear perspective.

-When drawing or painting clouds, it helps thinking of them as solid objects.
+When drawing or painting the shape of clouds, it helps to think of them as solid objects.
 Though they have irregular edges and they might be transparent, visualize them as cuboids, box-shaped objects.

-This helps a lot rendering shadows and lights of a cloud.
+This helps a lot when rendering 'shadows and lights' areas of a cloud.

-That will be you reference for your painting, but you’ll have to make the edges irregular and rounder to have good looking clouds.
+That will be your reference for your painting, but you’ll have to make the edges soft, irregular, and rounder to have good-looking clouds.

 I am very attracted to scenes with astounding sunsets and gorgeous clouds, and one day I started painting them.